bertofurth/Seagate-Central-Utils/screen/README-screen.md

 Refer to **README.md** for the overall guidelines and refer to the instructions below for GNU screen specific notes and procedures.

+## TLDNR
+The quick "TLDNR" instructions for building screen are the same as the "TLDNR" instructions in the main README.md file however you must first download the ncurses libraries from the Seagate Central as per the **Seagate Central libraries and headers** section below.

 ## Build Procedure
 ### Source code download and extraction
 This procedure was tested using the following versions of software.